 In order to measure the efficiency of aid, some donor organisations have developed their own evaluation methods.
-The World Bank Evaluation Group, the European Agency for Reconstruction, Programming and Quality Assurance Division Evaluation Unit and the OECD (Development Assistance Manual) all developed their own manuals, guidelines and evaluation criteria, which reflect the interests and experiences of each institute in relation to their practice.3 There is further work completed by the Western Michigan University4, which summarizes and presents the different approaches used to measure the efficiency of aid, however in the European Union there is no one single method which is currently accepted by all member states.
-The states use different methods and models to measure and forecast the efficiency of EU-funds, and even within one particular state, research institutes or government bodies are further using different approaches.
+The World Bank Evaluation Group (Grasso 2003), the European Agency for Reconstruction, Programming and Quality Assurance Division Evaluation Unit (Evaluation Guidelines 2005) and the OECD (Development Assistance Manual) all developed their own manuals, guidelines and evaluation criteria, which reflect the interests and experiences of each institute in relation to their practice.
+There is further work completed by the Western Michigan University (Sasaki 2006), which summarizes and presents the different approaches used to measure the efficiency of aid, however in the European Union there is no one single method which is currently accepted by all member states.
+The states use different methods and models to forecast or measure the efficiency of EU-funds, and even within one particular state, research institutes or government bodies are further using different approaches.
 These models mainly measure the gross efficiency of EU-funds and the macro effectiveness on a program level with econometric model calculations and statistics.
 However, there are a significant number of much less-known methods that may be used in the measure of net efficiency and net effectiveness.